mniyas/vector-interview/Readme.md

 ### Part 2
 To run Kafka I have used Docker image from Confluent.
-- Run Kafka using Docker by `docker compose -f pubsub/kafka-docker-compose.yml up -d`
+- Run Kafka using Docker by `docker compose -f docker-compose.yml up -d`

 To run GooglePubSub emulator:
 - Install the emulator following this [link](https://cloud.google.com/pubsub/docs/emulator)
+- Install Google PubSub client separately due to dependency [conflict](https://github.com/Lightning-AI/lightning/issues/9900)
+    - `pip install google-cloud-pubsub`
+    - `export PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python`
 - Run the emulator by `gcloud beta emulators pubsub start --project=vector-interview-367721`
 - Take a note of the port at which emulator is running